John-Otago/PhD-Plus/README.md

 In reality, most people need to balance the two: work hard to be productive, but always look for ways to work smart to reduce the input while maintaining or even increasing the output.
 Section 3.2 below would be helpful.

 **Resilience:**
-Develop your ability to adapt to changes, losses, and adversities.
+(a) Develop your ability to adapt to changes, losses, and adversities.
-Learn to deal with setbacks, blunders, and downright failures and mistakes.
+(b) Learn to deal with setbacks, blunders, and downright failures and mistakes.
 Embrace them.
 That's how you learn.
-Bounce back after minor and major fallouts and everything in between.
+(c) Bounce back after minor and major fallouts and everything in between.
 They are part of life and part of your PhD.
-Learn to work and perform under stress and time constraint.
+(d) Learn to work and perform under stress and time constraint.
-Flexibility, adaptability, and perseverance are the key.
+(e) Flexibility, adaptability, and perseverance are the key.

 [**Back to Table of Contents**](https://github.com/John-Otago/The-JW-Project/blob/main/README.md#table-of-contents)